What is Six Sigma?

 What is Lean Six Sigma?

-The Six Sigma framework is a variation that combines Lean Management principles and Six Sigma methodologies.
+The Six Sigma training framework for beginners is a variation that combines the 5 steps of Lean Management principles and Six Sigma resources and belts hierarchy.
 Six Sigma is focused on reducing variability among deliverables and waste.
 Lean Management focuses on reducing production cycle time and waste.
 Six Sigma is focused on fixing and finding defects after the fact while Lean focuses on preventing defects from ever occurring.
 Lean is best implemented by first increasing efficiency.
 Six Sigma methods then are used for fine-tuning.
 Lean Six Sigma is used in manufacturing, finance, IT, and other areas.

 Sermin Vanderbilt, Founder of the Six Sigma World Conference, and President of the American Quality Institute.
 She says that Six Sigma is getting it right all the time, or most of them, 99.9% of the time.
 Six Sigma is a requirement for almost every company.
 Six Sigma is all about accuracy.
 Lean is all about cutting costs and cutting time.